jonasblomdin/Twig-Wordpress/README.md

 ##Templates

 The [Template Hierarchy](http://codex.wordpress.org/Template_Hierarchy) used is the same as the original for Wordpress.
-The file extension is html.twig though, instead of php.
+The file extension is twig though, instead of php.
-The bootstrap loads the correct template based on it's hiarchy and if the template file exists.
+The bootstrap loads the correct template based on it's hierarchy and if the template file exists.
 So make sure your template exists in your [TWP___TEMPLATE_PATH](#twp___template_path).

 #####Using The Loop
 [The Loop](http://codex.wordpress.org/The_Loop) is very central for Wordpress.
 As a result, I've tried to make an implementation for use in Twig.